NaoiseGaffney/BookRepository/README.md

 `admin_dashboard(page=1)` loads the paginated results of the users/readers in the Book Repository, as well as the previous and next page for the pagination navigation.

 For the statistics modal the book collection genres is iterated through and for each new genre, the genre is added to the dictionary and the initial value set to one.
 If the genre exists it's incremented by one.
-Once all exisitng genres are iterated through, the dictionary is sorted by the greatest number of genres in descending order.
-I discoverd a bug here, which is why I assign the results to `tuple_in_right_order`.
+Once all existing genres are iterated through, the dictionary is sorted by the greatest number of genres in descending order.
+I discovered a bug here, which is why I assign the results to `tuple_in_right_order`.
 Not doing so results in an incorrect order, one that seems to occur when the results are provided to the template.

 The results are added to a table with a modal to update the user/reader profile.